-My name is Christine Connally and I have been an Au Pair in America Community Counselor since 2003.
-My service area includes: Takoma Park, Silver Spring, Prince George's County and Southern Anne Arundel County, Maryland.
+My name is Christine Connally and I have been an Au Pair in America Community Counselor since 2003, serving Takoma Park, Silver Spring, Prince George's Co. and Southern Anne Arundel Co., Maryland.

 Washington DC is a spectacular place to celebrate July 4th!
 The National Mall is the center of all of the Independence Day Celebrations in DC.
 There are events all day, beginning with a parade along Constitution Avenue and ending with a fireworks display over the Washington Monument.